Something Inside So Strong: Faith, Education, and the Sacredness of All Children

 - Rev. Dr. Virginia Lee, Associate Professor of Christian Education and Director of Deacon Studies at Garrett-Evangelical Theological Seminary

 If we understand that every child is sacred, how does that inform our practices of Christian education?
 This one-hour webinar will explore a few ways to reimagine Christian education through actual practices of child advocacy giving you tools to begin using immediately.
-There will be ample time to ask questions of the presenters: Rev. Dr. Reginald Blount, assistant professor of formation, youth, and culture, and Rev. Dr. Virginia A. Lee, associate professor of Christian education and director of deacon studies.
-Blount and Lee are also co-executive directors of the Garrett-Evanston Children's Defense Fund Freedom Schools Program.
+The webinar is led by Rev. Dr. Reginald Blount, assistant professor of formation, youth, and culture, and Rev. Dr. Virginia A. Lee, associate professor of Christian education and director of deacon studies, and they are also co-executive directors of the Garrett-Evanston Children's Defense Fund Freedom Schools Program.

 Rev. Dr. Reginald Blount